MicrosoftDocs/memdocs/sccm/core/servers/manage/management-insights.md

 The log file for management insight rules is **SMS_DataEngine.log** on the site server.

 <!--1357930-->
 Starting in version 1806, some rules let you take action.
-Select a rule, click **More Details**, and then if available click **Take action**.
+Select a rule, select **More Details**, and then if available select **Take action**.

 Depending upon the rule, this action has one of the following behaviors: